Sleep deprivation is an extremely common problem faced by many of my clients in private practice.

 1) INSOMNIA or WAKING UP FREQUENTLY SOON AFTER YOU DO FALL ASLEEP

-This is an extremely common problem faced by many of my patients.
+This is an extremely common problem faced by many of my clients.
 The most common reason for this is going to bed with high levels of cortisol–the opposite of what healthy adrenals should be doing.
 With normal adrenal function, your bedtime cortisol levels should be low.
-Most patients experience symptoms which include lying awake for a long time before falling asleep for the night…or if you can fall asleep well, you tend to wake up often within the next hour or two.
+Most clients experience symptoms which include lying awake for a long time before falling asleep for the night…or if you can fall asleep well, you tend to wake up often within the next hour or two.

 Why the high cortisol?